Momentum-Team-13/questionbox-team-back-end-plantspace/README.md

-# Team Fennec Fox
+# Team Fennec Foxes
-### Backend Engineers: Amanda McMullin and Yuriy Golota
+### Backend Engineers: Amanda McMillin & Yuriy Golota

-This repository is an API for a React frontend application called PlantSpace.
+This repository is the API for a React web application called PlantSpace.